RecordEvolution/IMCtermite/README.md

 to dump and store data and the software packages
 [imc Studio](https://www.imc-tm.de/produkte/messtechnik-software/imc-studio/ueberblick/)
 & [imc FAMOS](https://www.imc-tm.de/produkte/messtechnik-software/imc-famos/)
 for measurement data control and analysis.
-The extracted measurement data can be stored in various open-source file formats like _csv_, _json_, _parquet_ or _hdf5_.
+Thanks to the integrated Python module the extracted measurement data can be stored in any open-source file format accessible by Python like i.a. _csv_, _json_ or _parquet_.

 ## Overview